 What Causes Cystic Fibrosis?

 It’s not contagious.
-It’s caused by a mutation (change) in a single gene called the Cystic Fibrosis Transmembrane Conductance Regulator (CFTR.)
+It’s caused by a mutation (change) in a single gene called the cystic fibrosis transmembrane conductance regulator (CFTR.)
 This controls the flow of salt and fluids in and out of your cells.
-If the CFTR gene doesn’t work like it should, a sticky mucus builds up throughout your body.
+If the CFTR gene doesn’t work the way it should, a sticky mucus builds up throughout your body.

 To get CF, you have to inherit a mutated copy of the gene from both your parents.